stephprince/update-project/docs/channel-maps/README.md

 		    left shank					    right shank

 These nTrodeIDs had to be mapped from the probe channels to the Neuronexus adapter channels to the SpikeGadgets headstage channels.
 These calculations can be found in this folder under SpikeGadgets_A2x32Poly5_Mapping_210327_RigC.csv.
-The "Final Only" version is what was input into SpikeGadgets to set up the Trodes, where the first column is the first hardware channel and it's corresponding nTrodeID.

 ## getting the correct channels from the singer lab preprocessed data structures